mithnusa/odoo-google-maps/web_view_google_map/README.md

 Optional attributes:
 - `string`: attribute to be used on a sidebar of map, as a head title
 - `sidebar_subtitle`: attribute to be used on a sidebar of map, to display secondary info that you would like to display (only support field `Char` and field `Many2one`)
 - `color`: attribute to define color of marker.
-You can assign color hex code or a field `Integer` in your model.
-When you assign a field to set marker color, make sure to use widget `color_picker` in `form` view.
+You can assign color hex code or a field `Integer` in your model. _When you assign a field to set marker color, be sure to paired it with widget `color_picker` in `form` view_.
     Example:
     1. Using color hex code
     ```xml